 To email a comment, a question, or a suggestion click on Mountain Man.

-You are absolutely right.
-It would be laughable if it wasn't so sad.
-How do you explain John Muir's legacy of preservation and the Sierra Club's let burn policy?
-No wonder California has all the forest fires.
+Reply: You are absolutely right.
+It would be laughable if it wasn’t so sad.
+How do you explain John Muir’s legacy of preservation and the Sierra Club’s let burn policy?
+Haven’t heard much about the Sierra Club’s burn policy the last few years…suppose it is because of all the California fires?
 Here is another view on the Sierra Club.

 Russell lived in Deerfield, but as you pointed out the factory was in Greenfield.
 Thanks for the correction and the information on the demolition of the factory.
 It is sad when something that played such a significant role in settling the West has to be destroyed.